it-2001/AutomaTom/README.md

 ## Description

 AutomaTom is an asynchronous cellular automaton engine written in Rust.
 It is not really useful for anything, but it is a fun project to work on.
+Asynchronous meaning that the cells are updated in a random order.

 ## Usage